Dork Geek Nerd

 Over a bad cold but with my voice still gone, I was at a uni philosophy tutorial.
 It just so happened that no-one else wanted to speak that day, either.
 They likely hadn't done the set readings.
 While far from a perfect student, on this occasion I had.
 So, anyway, after repeated unsuccessful attempts to inspire debate, the lecturer frustratedly called a halt to the tute.
 As my classmates filed out, I went up to him, gave an apologetic look and gestured to my throat.
 I may've even rasped a little.
 He quickly twigged to the sitch.
 "You wanted to contribute but you've lost your voice?"
 I nodded.
 "That's OK.
 Thanks for telling me."
 In hindsight, I like to think I turned his exasperating experience into a mildly amusing one.

 For some reason, the above story reminds me of when I was at a local MMA event with MR. It was an arvo show, with several families present.
 Which is why we were surprised when every fighter seemed to be walking out to gangster-rap tracks full of swearing.
 Finally, a dude made his way to the cage to some more kid-friendly music.
 No sooner had we noted that fact amongst ourselves when the announcer informed the crowd the fighter in question was deaf.
 The only combatant with a socially acceptable theme song wasn't able to hear it (and perhaps hadn't chosen it).
 He deserved to win.
 I don't remember if he did.
-MMA is EXTRA-hard when your cornermen can't yell important instructions to ya during the bout.
+MMA is EXTRA hard when your cornermen can't yell important instructions to ya during the bout.

 Sunday, March 09, 2025